JimSeker/googleplayAPI/README.md

 <b>adMobDemo</b> is a very simple demo of using the Admob API.
 Please see https://developers.google.com/admob/android/quick-start for documentation and https://github.com/googleads/googleads-mobile-android-examples/releases for more examples.

 <b>FirebaseMessageDemo</b> is a start at an example for Cloud Messaging.
 It works pretty well.
-The webcode needed is in thephp directory, you will need a webserver to get this project running.
+The webcode needed is in the php directory of the project, you will need a webserver to get this project running.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and Cosc 4735 Advanced Mobile Programming course.